aurora-dot/KR-Checkers/README.md

 - Validation of moves (16 marks)
     - [x] No invalid moves carried out by the AI
     - [x] Automatic check for valid user moves
-    - [nn] Rejection of invalid user moves, with a specific explanation given
+    - [ ] Rejection of invalid user moves, with a specific explanation given
-    - [n] Forced capture - if a player can capture an enemy piece they have to do so.
+    - [ ] Forced capture - if a player can capture an enemy piece they have to do so.
 If there is more than one capturing opportunity in the same turn, the user may choose which one to take.

 - Other features (20 marks)
-    - [nn] Multi-leg capturing moves for the user
+    - [ ] Multi-leg capturing moves for the user
-    - [nn] Multi-leg capturing moves for the AI
+    - [ ] Multi-leg capturing moves for the AI
     - [x] King conversion at baseline (The king's row) as per the normal rules
-    - [n] Regicide - if a normal piece manages to capture a king, it is instantly crowned king and then the current turn ends.
+    - [ ] Regicide - if a normal piece manages to capture a king, it is instantly crowned king and then the current turn ends.
     - [x] Some kind of help feature that can be enabled at the user's request to get hints about available moves, given the current game state.
 Sophisticated implementations should employ the AI functionality to make suggestions on optimal moves.

 - Human-Computer Interface (up to 4 marks each)